ISMAIL-AHMED-SHAH/Hackathon-3/.docs/Day-05/README.md

 # Day 5 - Testing, Error Handling, and Backend Integration Refinement

+### **Objective:**
+On Day 5, the focus is to prepare my marketplace for live deployment by performing thorough testing of all components, optimizing performance, and ensuring its readiness to handle customer traffic efficiently.
+Key priorities include validating backend configurations, enhancing error-handling mechanisms, and refining the overall user experience.

 ## 🛠️ Functional Testing
 I have implemented comprehensive functional testing to validate all marketplace features.
 The following aspects were tested:
 - ✅ **Product listing:** Ensured correct display of products.